IIYAMA12/cssttr/README.md

 ## Intro
 This website has been build for Marijn.
 A person which I have never met and the only thing I know about him, is that he seems to be very good programmer.
 And as he does his job, his motor disability doesn't make his work easier.
 I am really impressed how he is capable using the shitty websites of today.

 When a person is not able to use the mouse, there is always the keyboard as backup.
 Almost every personal computer has one and even all tab devices do have a keyboard on the screen.
-If I am going to build something which has to be supported globally(person/device), then that would be the first thing to be full supported.
+If I am going to build something which has to be supported globally(person/device), then that would be the first thing to be fully supported.

 After adding the basic support for tab navigation, I noticed that voice-over support can be seen as a required extension of it.
-The visual disability is a very good the reason to use tab navigation in combination with voice-over.
+Visual disability is a very good the reason to use tab navigation in combination with voice-over.

 Build-in support:
 * Keyboard navigation